shihab-datahub/retail-sales-sql-analysis/README.md

 Aggregation
 Business Insights

+## Business Questions

+1. What is the total revenue generated?
+2. Which products sell the most?
+3. Which region contributes the highest revenue?
+4. How does revenue change month by month?

+## SQL Techniques Used

+- SUM()
+- GROUP BY
+- ORDER BY
+- Aggregation

 ## Key Insights

-- Laptop generates the highest revenue.
+- Laptop generates the highest revenue due to higher price.
-- South region shows strong sales performance.
+- South region contributes the largest share of sales.
-- Monthly revenue increases towards later months.
+- Revenue increases gradually in later months.